yashkalwani/terraform-aws-iam-role-policy/README.md

-# tf-aws-iam-role-policy
+# tf-aws-iam-role-policy in JSON format

 A Terraform module to create an **AWS IAM Role** with support for:

-✅ Custom Trust Policy
+✅ Custom Trust Policy  (JSON)
-✅ Multiple Inline Policies
+✅ Multiple Inline Policies  (JSON)
-✅ Multiple AWS Managed Policies
+✅ Multiple AWS Managed Policies  (JSON)
-✅ Multiple Customer Managed Policies
+✅ Multiple Customer Managed Policies  (JSON)

 All policy documents are defined as `.json` files under the `policies/` directory relative to the current working directory.